 4. Nameri National Park, Assam

-Nameri national park is located at the hillocks of the Eastern Himalayas.
-The park shares its northern boundary with the Pakhui Wildlife Sanctuary which lies in Arunachal Pradesh.
-Nameri has dense forests which offer scenic and breath-taking landscape for visitors.
+Nameri national park is located in the hills of the Eastern Himalayas.
+The park shares its northern boundary with the Pakhui Wildlife Sanctuary, which lies in Arunachal Pradesh.
+Nameri has dense forests that offer scenic and breathtaking landscapes for visitors.

 Aside from tigers, animals such as the Asiatic wild dog, clouded leopard, marbled cat, Himalayan black bear, and others reside in the park’s habitat.
 Kayaking is one of the most popular activities enjoyed by visitors at Nameri.